 - Must have an 80% NAVLE pass rate.

-The above items are just a small sample of the long list of requirements that a college must meet in order to become accredited.
-If you want to see the complete list check out the AVMA policies and procedures for accreditation.
+The above items are just a small sample of the long list of requirements that a college must meet to become accredited if you want to see the complete list check out the AVMA policies and accreditation procedures.

 There are currently three Caribbean Veterinary Schools.
 They are Ross University College of Veterinary medicine, St. George’s College of Veterinary Medicine, and St. Mathew’s University School of Veterinary Medicine.

-Some positive aspects about Ross University College of Veterinary Medicine.
+Some favorable aspects of Ross University College of Veterinary Medicine are listed below.

 - You get to become a DVM while living on a tropical island.

-- They have an active animal hospital that serves the whole island of St. Kitts.
-Which provides a great learning opportunity.
+- They have an active animal hospital that serves the whole island of St. Kitts, which provides a great learning opportunity.
+Working in this animal hospital as a student will help you get hands on experience.
+Learning what do vets do is important for your success.

 - Tuition as of 2020 is $208,726.00.